-- Node Dashboard – Right-click on the node and choose View Metrics.
-See KPI Metrics in Right-Click Dashboards.
+- Node Dashboard – Right-click the node and select View Metrics.
+See KPI Metrics in Right-Click Dashboards

 For a Connection

-Connections Explorer – Go to the Network Dashboard and click Connections.
+Connections Explorer – Access the Network Dashboard and select Connections.
 The Explorer shows network KPIs for all network links.
-Drill down into a network link to see the Connections used on that link.
-If a Network Agent has collected metrics for a Connection, you can
+Drill down into a network link to view the Connections used on that link.
+If a Network Agent has collected metrics for a Connection, you can:

 - View network KPIs in the Explorer table.

-- Right-click and choose View Metrics.
-See KPI Metrics in Right-Click Dashboards.
+- Right-click and select View Metrics.
+See KPI Metrics in Right-Click Dashboards

-- Right-click and choose View Metric Browser.
-See TCP Connection Metrics in Metric Browser.
+- Right-click and select View Metric Browser.
+See TCP Connection Metrics in Metric Browser

 KPI Metric Descriptions